gustaveroussy/mBC_WES_Fabrice_Andre_2019/README.md

 The data access request requires:

-- A summary of the study, research or evaluation according to the form decided by Gustave Roussy;
+- A summary of the study;

-- A scientific protocol including at least the details requested in the form;

 - The authorization decision of the National Commission for Information and Freedoms (Cnil) or a commitment to comply with a reference methodology published by Cnil signed by the data protection officer or by the legal representative of the requesting entity;

-- The list of funders of the study, if any;

 - The opinion issued by the scientific and / or ethical committee that evaluated the project and the composition of the committee (s), if any;